alexasfb/mobile-db-tests/README.md

 # Mobile DB Tests
-The purpose of this project is to test performances of mobile DBs libraries.
+The purpose of this project is to test performances of mobile DBs libraries on iOS.
 Two tests are ran: writing and reading.

 Here are the tested databases:
 - Core Data